MATRIX30/DevOPs/README.md

-# DevOPs
+# Groupe1_INF4077
-This is to demonstrate the concept of DevOps
+This is the Official repository of Groupe 1 INFO 4077